knowlab/knowlab.github.io/_posts/2021-09-25-blog-kg-health-care.md

 In this case, from an terminology called SNOMED CT, which is integrated by UMLS, there is an axiom that says the thing `13965000` is a subClass of `358927005`, which has a label called `mood stablizing drug`.
 With this axiom, actually, the computer can expand our A-box with a new assertion, which tells us `Pat001` is actually on one type of **mood stabilizer** (see below).
 ![inferred data](/img/blog/img-axiom1-inferance.png)

-Ok, the second query of our research question is `Any mood stablizer users had heart diseases?`.
+Ok, the second query of our research question is
+> Any mood stablizer users had heart diseases?

 Again, using the A-box only the computer would say no. But, with T-box expansions, in this case, using two ontologies (see below), the A-box can be expanded.
 Now, we know that `Pat001` actually had a type of **heart disease** called `myocardial infarction`.

 ![Axioms for heart disease inference](/img/blog/img-axiom2.png)

 The final knowledge graph including both T-box axioms used and expanded A-box assertions is shown below.
+It's important to emphasise that <span class="blog-highlight">computer can answer questions that previously not answerable, thanks to such knowledge graph based expansion.</span>

 ![Expanded KG with axioms used](/img/blog/img-expanded-kg.png)